From Russia, with Love (novel): Plot

 SMERSH, the Soviet counterintelligence agency, plans to commit a grand act of terrorism in the intelligence field.
 For this, it targets the British secret service agent James Bond.
 Due in part to his role in the defeat of the SMERSH agents Le Chiffre, Mr Big and Hugo Drax, Bond has been listed as an enemy of the Soviet state and a "death warrant" is issued for him.
 His death is planned to precipitate a major sex scandal, which will run in the world press for months and leave his and his service's reputations in tatters.
 Bond's killer is to be the SMERSH executioner Donovan "Red" Grant, a British Army deserter and psychopath whose homicidal urges coincide with the full moon.
 Kronsteen, SMERSH's chess-playing master planner, and Colonel Rosa Klebb, the head of Operations and Executions, devise the operation.
 They instruct an attractive young cipher clerk, Corporal Tatiana Romanova, to tell the British that she wants to defect from her post in Istanbul and claim to have fallen in love with Bond after seeing a photograph of him.
-As an added lure, Romanova will provide the British with a Spektor, a Russian decoding device much coveted by MI6.
+As an added lure, Romanova will provide the British with a Spektor, a Soviet decoding device much coveted by MI6.
 She is not told the details or purpose of the plan.

 The offer of defection, ostensibly from Romanova, is received by MI6 in London, but is conditional on Bond collecting her and the Spektor from Istanbul.
 MI6 is unsure of Romanova's motives, but the prize of the Spektor is too tempting to ignore; Bond's superior, M, orders him to go to Turkey.
 Once there, Bond forms a comradeship with Darko Kerim, head of the British service's station in Turkey.
 Bond meets Romanova and they plan their route out of Turkey with the Spektor.
 He and Kerim believe her story and the three board the Orient Express.
-Kerim quickly discovers three Russian MGB agents on board, travelling incognito.
+Kerim quickly discovers three Soviet MGB agents on board, travelling incognito.
 He uses bribes and trickery to have two of them taken off the train, but he is later found dead in his compartment with the body of the third MGB agent.